aoswalt/workshop-reduce/README.md

 // 5
 ```

-This is one of the foundational concepts of [redux](https://github.com/reduxjs/redux): make immutable changes through actions while getting the value as needed.
+This is one of the foundational concepts of [redux](https://github.com/reduxjs/redux): action objects represent the desired operations but the work is done internally.